k-elektronik/buku/silence-on-the-wire.md

-# Silence on the Wire - Clean Technical Markdown Summary
+# Silence on the Wire - Technical Summary

 **Book:** *Silence on the Wire: A Field Guide to Passive Reconnaissance and Indirect Attacks*
 **Author:** Michal Zalewski